 After-tax 401(k) contributions will only make sense for certain individuals, namely those who’ve exhausted the following:

-The confusion between after-tax and Roth 401(k) contributions is understandable, but once you wrap your head around the tax differences, the decision on whether or not you should consider after-tax 401(k) contributions is quite simple.
+The confusion between after-tax and Roth 401(k) contributions is understandable.
+However, once you wrap your head around the tax differences, the decision on whether or not you should consider after-tax 401(k) contributions is quite simple.
 While not the first choice, after-tax 401(k) contributions, when available, are a slick way to supersize your Roth IRA and your tax-free retirement income.

 Are after-tax 401(k) contributions available in your retirement plan?
 Do you have any questions or feedback you’d like to share?
 I’d love to hear your thoughts, so please feel free to leave a comment below so we can continue the discussion.